 Several airport Jeeps including a foam-equipped CJ-3B crash wagon are shown on pages 14-15 of a mid-1950s Willys booklet promoting Jeep Vehicles in Public Service.

 See also more examples in the Willys publication Jeeps for Aircraft Ground Support.

-The booklets listed above probably date from before 1957, since they don't include any Forward Control trucks.
-Once the FCs were introduced, Willys Motors did promote them as airport service vehicles, including the always important lavatory truck.
+Once the Forward Control trucks were introduced, Willys Motors did promote them as airport service vehicles, including the always important lavatory truck.
 Willys apparently had a good relationship with United Airlines, because many of the advertising photos taken at the Toledo Airport featured United's Convair Mainliner fleet.